asparagui/homebrew-hydrometer/README.md

 Basic usage
 ===

-Currently hydrometer supports two options:
+Currently hydrometer supports the following options:

 	-s, --sourceforge:  this will scan for sourceforge updates (~500 packages) -c, --googlecode:  this will scan for googlecode updates (~160 packages)